Gabriel Kolko

 Gabriel Morris Kolko (August 17, 1932 – May 19, 2014) was an American historian.
 His research interests included American capitalism and political history, the Progressive Era, and U.S. foreign policy in the 20th century.
-One of the best-known revisionist historians to write about the Cold War, he had also been credited as "an incisive critic of the Progressive Era and its relationship to the American empire."
+One of the best-known revisionist historians to write about the Cold War, he was also credited as "an incisive critic of the Progressive Era and its relationship to the American empire."
 U.S. historian Paul Buhle summarized Kolko's career when he described him as "a major theorist of what came to be called Corporate Liberalism...[and] a very major historian of the Vietnam War and its assorted war crimes."

 Background and education

 Kolko was of Jewish heritage.
 He was born in Paterson, New Jersey, the son of two teachers: Philip and Lillian (née Zadikow) Kolko.
-Kolko attended Kent State University, where he studied American economic history (BA 1954).
-Next he attended the University of Wisconsin where he studied American social history (MS 1955).
-He received his Ph.D. from Harvard University in 1962.
+Kolko attended Kent State University, studying American economic history (BA 1954).
+Next he attended the University of Wisconsin, where he studied American social history (MS 1955) and was taught by William Appleman Williams.
+He received his PhD from Harvard University in 1962.

 During these years, Kolko was active in the Student League for Industrial Democracy (SLID).
-By the time SLID published his first pamphlet, Distribution of Income in the United States, in 1955, Kolko had already completed a stint serving as the league's national vice chairman.
+By the time SLID published his first pamphlet, Distribution of Income in the United States, in 1955, Kolko had already completed a stint as the league's national vice chairman.
 Following his graduation from Harvard, he taught at the University of Pennsylvania and at SUNY-Buffalo.
 In 1970, he joined the history department of York University in Toronto, remaining an emeritus professor of history there until his death in 2014.